BuzzNBen/MLRPGRevival/README.md

 ---

 This is an open-source Mario & Luigi RPG engine for Game Maker Studio.
-Some aspects are still buggy and will be changed later on.
+Some aspects are still buggy.
+You may encounter errors or even crashes at certain points.

 The engine contains: